Correcting non-independent and non-identically distributed errors with surface codes: Correlated errors and code degeneracy

-and two-qubit depolarizing noise of the form~\eqref{eq:2_qubit_XZ}.
-In Eq.~\eqref{eq:single_q_depol}, $\sigma_i^{k}$ denotes Pauli-$k$ operator applied to qubit $i$.
-Fig.~\ref{fig:7} shows the simulated sub-threshold error rates for three different cases: (i)~when the decoder uses the standard Manhattan weights of Eq.~\eqref{eq:weight_manhattan}, (ii)~for the weights calculated according to Eq.~\eqref{eq:weights_mod}, and (iii)~when the term $P_2$ in Eq.~\eqref{eq:weights_mod} is ignored.
-As seen in the figure, MPWM decoder with input graph weights defined according to (ii), i.e., with both correlations and code degeneracy taken into account, yields exponentially suppressed sub-threshold logical failure rates compared to case~(i) when a standard Manhattan metrics is used.
+We numerically investigate the performance of the CSS surface code in the presence of noise described by a quantum channel of Eqs.~\eqref{eq:two_qubit} and \eqref{eq:2_qubit_XX_ZZ} with $p_{XX} = p_{YY} = 0.5$.
+We benchmark the performance of the surface code accompanied by a matching decoder that uses (i)~the standard Manhattan distance metrics of Eq.~\eqref{eq:weight_manhattan} and (ii)~distance determined according to Eq.~\eqref{eq:weights_mod}, i.e., that takes single- and two- qubit errors with the corresponding degeneracies into account.
+As expected, the latter decoder yields much more efficient error correction capabilities when two-qubit errors are present, see Fig.~\ref{fig:6}.
+This result is in agreement with the observation of Ref.~\cite{PhysRevA.89.042334}.

-Our simulations, however, show a surprising feature of error correction in the presence of correlated two-qubit noise: the term $P_2$ in Eq.~\eqref{eq:P2} is, in fact, redundant, and ignoring it as in case (iii) has vanishingly small effect on decoding capabilities of the decoder.
+Our simulations, however, show a surprising feature of error correction in the presence of correlated two-qubit noise: the term $P_2$ in Eq.~\eqref{eq:weights_mod} is, in fact, redundant, and ignoring it has vanishingly small effect on the performance of the decoder, as shown in Fig.~\ref{fig:6}.
 Instead, merely accounting for syndrome degeneracy in Eq.~\eqref{eq:P1} is responsible for the suppressed logical error rates.
-Ignoring the probability of connecting two defects by a chain of two-qubit errors, Eq.~\eqref{eq:weights_mod} yields
+Ignoring the probability of connecting two defects by a chain of two-qubit errors $P_2$, Eq.~\eqref{eq:weights_mod} reduces to

 where we have omitted a constant shift $-\log p_1>0$.
-As we show in Fig.~\ref{fig:7}, matching decoders with weights defined according to Eqs.~\eqref{eq:weights_mod} and \eqref{eq:weights_deg} perform nearly identically, meaning that no information about the magnitudes of single- and two-qubit noise is required by the decoder to efficiently decode a syndrome in the presence of correlated two-qubit noise.
+As we show in Fig.~\ref{fig:6}, matching decoders with weights defined according to Eqs.~\eqref{eq:weights_mod} and~\eqref{eq:weights_deg} perform nearly identically, meaning that no information about the magnitudes of single- and two-qubit noise is required by the decoder to efficiently decode a syndrome in the presence of correlated two-qubit noise.